synesthesiam/voice2json/docs/recipes.md

 make [the] <light_name> <color>
 ```

-For ease of installation, create a `rasa` script that calls out to the [offical Rasa Docker image](https://rasa.com/docs/rasa/user-guide/running-rasa-with-docker/):
+For ease of installation, create a `rasa` script that calls out to the [official Rasa Docker image](https://rasa.com/docs/rasa/user-guide/running-rasa-with-docker/):

 ```bash
 #!/usr/bin/env bash